Saturday, August 20, 2011

 Shoulder version made for my mum in law.

 Im currently working on an owl softie and some more cute kids clothes.
 No doubt there will be a few more messenger bags in the works.
-Im also starting a quilting workshop at the local neighbourhood house and am really looking forward to having some time specifically for quilting, something I havent done much of lately.

 Hope all is well in your part of the world.